Odour Pollution in the Forum Area of Barcelona, Spain

 Progress so far

 We have conducted a two-phase strategy: 1) Beta pilot, a small pilot that involves a limited number of participants to test the engagement methods, training materials and the mobile app developed for the project.
 The final goal was to identify areas of improvement and to apply corrective measures before scaling up to larger groups of people.
 The most motivated participants were involved in the Beta pilot as “community champions”.
 2) The large pilot: scale-up participation to reach more participants.
-Currently, the citizens have gathered more than 330 odour observations in the OdourCollect App.
-First analysis of the data are being carried out.
+More than 563 odour observations have been reported in the OdourCollect App over a period of 12 months and more than 50 neighbours have participated in this endeavour.
+The first analysis of the data gathered has been undertaken - providing interesting conclusions that are coherent with traditional odour studies within the area.
+The analysis including retrotrajectories and meteorological data is under process to achieve a more complete data analysis.
+The preliminary results of the Barcelona Pilot have been presented to the citizens who participated in the project as well as the release of the D-NOSES Barcelona Pilot Video that shows the odour problems in the area and the citizens participation within the pilot.